djotaku/adventofcode/2015/Day_14/README.md

 - For part 2: I am pretty sure I over-thought this.
 However, what's most interesting is that this is one of those times where I couldn't get the unit test to work and yet was able to get the right answer.

 ### Ruby
+- Ruby classes and how to initialize them
+- using sort to sort by custom variables in a class
+- It appears you cannot just access variables in a Ruby class, you have to have a method to return the value.
+(At least that's what it seemed like when I tried to access it.)

 ### Perl